-If you are carrying out a 'Knight and Castles' topics with EYFS chidlren, we have a set of activities which allow very young children to make comparisions with 'now and then' and understand some of the amin differences between their lives and the way poeple lived in the past.
+If you are carrying out a Knights and Castles topic with EYFS or KS1 chidlren, you may prefer a day which allows very young children to make comparisions with 'now and then' and understand some of the main differences between their lives and the way poeple lived in the medieval past.

 Meeting Lady Catherine

-In this introductory session the whole group meets Lady Catherine, a noble woman from the early 14th Century who has been tasked with some housekeeping.
-During this presentation the children discover more about key events of the 12th, 13th and 14th centuries and the children learn about the clothes which would have been worn in these centuries.
-Throughout comparisons are made with modern dress, in order to ground the learning in the children's own experience.
+In this introductory session the whole group meets Lady Catherine, a noble woman who has been tasked with some housekeeping.
+During this presentation the children discover more about key events of the medieval period and learn about the clothes worn in these centuries.
+Throughout, comparisons are made with modern dress, in order to ground the learning in the children's own experience.

 The children are then introduced to the main features of Lady Catherine's manor and are invited to help her there for the rest of the day.